-- 1. It paid wages of \$1,500 or more in any calendar quarter in 1997 or 1998, or - 2.
-It had at least one employee who worked for the FSC for some part of a day in any 20 or more different weeks in 1997 or 20 or more different weeks in 1998.
+1. It paid wages of \$1,500 or more in any calendar quarter in 1998 or 1999, or

+2. It had at least one employee who worked for the FSC for some part of a day in any 20 or more different weeks in 1998 or 20 or more different weeks in 1999.
 Form 941, Employer's Quarterly Federal Tax Return.
-Employers must file this form to report income tax withheld and employer and employee social security and Medicare taxes.
+Employers must file this form to report income tax withheld, and employer and employee social security and Medicare taxes.
 Also, see Trust fund recovery penalty on page 7.
+Form 945, Annual Return of Withheld

-Form 945, Annual Return of Withheld Federal Income Tax.
+Form 945, Annual Return of Withheid Federal Income Tax.
 File Form 945 to report income tax withholding from nonpayroll distributions or payments, such as the following income:

-- Pensions, annuities, IRAs, military retirement, gambling winnings, - Indian gaming profits, and backup withholding.
+• Pensions, annuities, IRAs, military retirement, gambling winnings,

+Indian gaming profits, and backup withholding.